samuelpeers-mhi/terraform/website/guides/core-workflow.html.md

 While each individual on a team still makes changes to Terraform configuration in their editor of choice, they save their changes to version control _branches_ to avoid colliding with each other's work.
+Working in branches enables team members to resolve mutually incompatible infrastructure changes using their normal merge conflict workflow.

 ```sh
 $ git checkout -b add-load-balancer